What is This White Stuff Coming Out of Chicken?

 You’re more likely to see white stuff coming out of your chicken when you’re boiling it.

-While it isn’t unsafe to eat, when you boil larger pieces of chicken the proline may come out in white foam.
+While it isn’t unsafe to eat, when you boil larger chicken pieces, the proline may come out in white foam.

 You may notice this when it’s boiling in the water as well.
 If it comes out when boiling, you will notice that it makes a white foam on the surface of your water.

-While chicken is a light meat, the white stuff that comes out of your chicken is fat.
+While chicken is light meat, the white stuff that comes out of your chicken is fat.

-For example, when you are making soups or boiling the chicken in general, you can scoop out the white stuff while you are still cooking your chicken.
+For example, when making soups or boiling chicken in general, you can scoop out the white stuff while still cooking your chicken.

-Some people find that if you boil chicken, for example, and notice the foam, there might be added flavor.
+Some people find that if you boil chicken, for example, and notice the foam, flavor might be added.

 Many recipes suggest that you skim the foam off the top.
 Like with any meat, this is more of a preference.

-You also see the white protein coming out of chicken when you bake it.
+You also see the white protein from chicken when you bake it.

-Baking chicken, especially when it’s covered, keeps the moisture in and less fat is released.
-When baking chicken, it can actually keep your chicken moister.
+Baking chicken, especially when covered, keeps moisture in, releasing less fat.
+When baking chicken, it can keep your chicken moister.

 Frequently Asked Questions About What Is This White Stuff Coming Out of Chicken While it is Cooking?

-What is the white stuff that comes out of my chicken after I’ve cooked it?
+What white stuff comes out of my chicken after I’ve cooked it?

-The white stuff that comes out of your chicken when you cook it is a protein material.
-While this isn’t harmful, you can easily filter it out if you are cooking chicken on the stovetop.
+The white stuff that comes from your chicken when you cook it is a protein material.
+While this isn’t harmful, you can easily filter it out if you cook chicken on the stovetop.
 The boiled fat cooked on the surface can be fished out.
 If you are frying your chicken, you can use a paper towel.
 After removing your chicken from the pan, set it on the paper towel to remove the additional moisture.

 Is the white stuff that comes out of my chicken while cooking harmful?

-The protein that comes out of your chicken while cooking is predominantly made up of albumin.
+The protein that comes out of your chicken while cooking is predominantly albumin.
 This is a protein that you find in egg whites.
-This makes it different from other fats in meats, as usually albumin is looked at as the healthier part of eggs, so as a protein goes, it’s not as unhealthy as other meats.
+This makes it different from other fats in meats, as albumin is usually looked at as the healthier part of eggs, so as a protein goes, it’s not as unhealthy as other meats.

-Is it safe to eat chicken that has white stuff coming out of it when it’s raw?
+Is it safe to eat chicken with white stuff coming out of it when it’s raw?

 Under no circumstances should you eat raw chicken that has white stuff coming out of it.
 This is an indication that your chicken is well past its spoilage date.
-Eating raw chicken that has any liquid coming from it that isn’t a clear pinkish color is dangerous.
+Eating raw chicken with any liquid that isn’t a clear pinkish color is dangerous.

-If you find that there is a white substance coming out of your cooking, no matter the method, this is most likely the result of the protein reacting to the water.
+No matter the method, if you find a white substance coming out of your cooking, this is most likely the result of the protein reacting to the water.

-While you can see this is both pan searing and baking chicken, the most common time is when you will see a white substance coming from your chicken is when you boil it.
+While you can see this is both pan-searing and baking chicken, the most common time you will see a white substance coming from your chicken is when you boil it.

-While it’s safe to eat, many people don’t notice that there is a significant difference in taste.
+While it’s safe to eat, many people don’t notice a significant difference in taste.

 There’s no need to be worried about food contamination if it touches your cooked chicken.